 This dashboard is made up of a suite of reports with longitudinal data.
-The dashboards allow users to interact with graphs and tables showing demographic information along with performance data and ratings generated under the state accountability system.
+The dashboard allows users to interact with graphs and tables showing demographic information along with performance data and ratings generated under the state accountability system.

-Purpose: Provides school and district accountability data trends across years to support school and district improvement planning.
+Purpose: Offers five-year school and district data trends to inform improvement planning.

-Release/Refresh Timeline: Every August
+Release/Refresh Timeline: Every August, December, and March